10 Vegetables You Can Still Plant for a Late Harvest

 It grows quickly and can withstand light frosts, providing tender leaves well into autumn.

-In fact, spring-sown spinach often bolts (goes to seed) in heat, but a September planting allows it to mature in mild conditions without bolting.
+In fact, spring-sown spinach often bolts (goes to seed) in heat, but a late planting allows it to mature in mild conditions without bolting.

 Many gardeners even enjoy overwintering spinach, with a bit of protection, established plants can survive freezes and resume growing in late winter.

-Just keep in mind that spinach prefers full sun in the fall, even though partial shade is okay if early September is still warm.
+Just keep in mind that spinach prefers full sun in the fall, even though partial shade is okay if early September or October are still warm.

 And if there’s a hard frost, you can throw a fabric row cover over your spinach to extend the harvest.
 As I said earlier, with some protection, spinach plants can usually survive below-freezing temperatures and bounce back.